Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 How to get out of ChexSystems

-If you’re struggling to open a necessary account due to a negative ChexSystems record, or you want to be proactive in clearing your report, there are a few actions you can take to recover your good standing with ChexSystems.
+If you’re struggling to open an account due to a negative ChexSystems record, or you want to be proactive in clearing your report, there are a few actions you can take to recover your good standing with ChexSystems.

 Once you submit a dispute, ChexSystems opens an investigation.
 You can also request that ChexSystems contact the source of negative banking information (i.e. the credit union or bank who noted the negative banking history) directly to clear things up.
 The investigations are typically completed within 30 days — but might be extended if ChexSystems needs more information.

 While you can get inaccurate information removed by disputing it, credit reporting agencies may continue to report negative information if it is accurate, per the Fair Credit Reporting Act.
-The negative records will eventually age off the report, as explained above.
+The negative records will eventually age off the report.

 What you need to know prior to opening a new bank account if you have a ChexSystems record